RealArcade: Second iteration of RealArcade and closure

 With the acquisition of GameHouse (one of its first providers) in January 2004, the software reverted to its initial name RealArcade.
 The following month, it announced a deal with Cablevision's Optimum to provide free access to RealArcade to its Optimum Online subscribers.
 It also launched a Japanese version shortly before Ted Woolsey departed.
 That year, its strategy and puzzle games were attracting a substantial number of female visitors.
 New broadband deals in France, Belgium and the Netherlands were announced on October 17, 2005.
 The mobile version launched in the same month on the O2 carrier in the United Kingdom, using the I-mode mobile internet service.
 An American launch on Cingular followed suit.
 A new version, in association with Playphone, was released the following year.

 In 2006, RealArcade had about 700,000 game demos downloaded per day.
 A new developer service launched in May that year.
-On July 26, it inked deals with three German ISPs and websites, T-Online (Deutsche Telekom), Freenet and RTL.
-At the time, Germany had the largest PC game market.
+On July 26, it signed deals with three German ISPs and websites: T-Online (Deutsche Telekom), Freenet and RTL.
+At the time, Germany had the largest PC game market in the world.
 It published a mobile game based on the South Park Imaginationland trilogy in July 2008.
 That same month, it signed an agreement with Topics Entertainment to distribute some of RealArcade's published titles in the North American retail market.
 Its mobile games were the highest-scored in the second quarter of 2008 by the quality index of mobile game news website Pocket Gamer, ahead of Gameloft.

 RealNetworks announced in 2008 that it would spin off its casual games unit.
 In December 2008, it started developing six games for iOS platforms, among the first of which was Tiki Towers.
 The game was also the first title to be ported to WiiWare on December 22.
 On November 3, 2009, it was announced that RealArcade would merge with GameHouse, forming a single game portal.
 The corporate rationale suggested that RealArcade was running on "substantially older technology" than GameHouse's website.
 The mobile service withdrew the name RealArcade in March 2010.
 The last game published under the brand for mobile services was a licensed game based on the 2010 Winter Olympic Games.